Quarantine and Isolation: What to Know

-Quarantine and isolation are ways to protect the public from diseases that could:
+Quarantine and isolation are ways to protect the public from diseases that:

 What diseases do I need to quarantine or isolate for?

-You may need to quarantine or isolate if you have been diagnosed or around someone with:
+You may need to quarantine or isolate if you have or been around someone with:

 Cholera.